 With today’s growing diabetes rates becoming epidemic blood sugar management has become a major topic of interest.
 Imbalanced blood sugar levels are at the heart of many health issues from diabetes and obesity to heart disease.
 In this article, we are going to have a closer look at blood sugar management and how it affects your health.

-You’ve clean up your diet through cutting out pro inflammatory foods and basing your meals around single ingredient foods.
+You’ve cleaned up your diet through cutting out pro inflammatory foods and basing your meals around single ingredient foods.
 With any luck, you should be experiencing better energy, digestion, sleep and performance in the gym.
 As discussed in part 1 of this series, a great deal of benefits can be gained from cleaning up our diet with a modified elimination diet.

 I recently spent the weekend in the company of Wolfgang Unsöld, he is currently one of the most successful Personal Trainers and Strength Coaches in the world and is the founder of the Your Personal Strength Institute (YPSI) in Stuttgart, Germany.